 We would probably have to point out that if you like the sound of Hostnine, but can afford a slightly more premium product (i.e. SSD hosting), then we recommend you check out their main brand (sister company), A Small Orange.
 Although it should be noted that A Small Orange only offers US hosting, rather than all the global locations offered by Hostnine.

-Our experience with Hostnine Support has been a very positive one, and indeed one of the reason why we use them and their sister company so much.
-We don’t just mean problem solving, but they genuinely go all out to help when you need help with configuring things, or installing a custom SSL for instance.
+Our Experience with Hostnine Support has been a very positive one, and indeed one of the reasons why we use them and their sister company so much.
+We don’t just mean problem-solving, but they genuinely go all out to help when you need help with configuring things or installing a custom SSL for instance.

 Hostnine have one of the best support teams I have experienced.
-They go beyond the call of duty to make sure I am happy and they are very knowledgable.
-The hosting is very fast, and haven’t had a single problem with them in the last 6 months or so.
+They go beyond the call of duty to make sure I am happy, and they are very knowledgeable.
+The hosting is very fast and haven’t had a single problem with them in the last six months or so.
 Overall, I highly recommend them.Peter

-When we first started using Hostnine a few years ago (wow it really has been that long), before the time when EIG purchased the company we used to see support response times within 15 minutes via ticket.
+When we first started using Hostnine a few years ago (wow it has been that long), before the time when EIG purchased the company we used to see support response times within 15 minutes via ticket.
 Unfortunately, that time is now more like 1-2 hours.
 However, unlike some companies where you get unhelpful or brief responses, Hostnine take a much fuller approach.
-Therefore the time to resolution is really quite good and you feel quite happy with the responses you do get.
+Therefore, the time to resolution is quite good, and you feel quite happy with the answers you do get.

-Furthermore, if you need help fast, or just have a quick question their live support it excellent.
-In fact, they have some of the most experienced front line support staff around, that can actually do stuff (rather than have to refer anything remotely complex to their ticket system).
+Furthermore, if you need help fast, or just have a quick question their live support it was excellent.
+In fact, they have some of the most experienced front lines support staff around, that can do stuff (rather than have to refer anything remotely complex to their ticket system).

 Overall, Hostnine support is probably among the best we have experienced.

-Hostnine have a B- Better Business Bureau rating, although this doesn’t really show much as they they have only one complaint here relating to Advertising \ Sales issues.
-What is more telling, is looking at their BBB rating under their main brand name A Small Orange.
+Hostnine have a B- Better Business Bureau rating, although this doesn’t show much, as they have only one complaint here relating to Advertising \ Sales issues.
+What is more telling, is looking at their BBB rating under their primary brand name A Small Orange.
 This is a fantastic A rating.
 What is telling, is that unlike other hosts, the number of BBB complaints against the company is minimal.

-What can we say.
-A rock solid solid host with great support from as little as $2.93 per month (3 year plan with our coupons).
-This is incredible value and seriously worth considering.
+What can we say?
+A rock solid host with excellent support from as little as $2.93 per month (3-year plan with our coupons).
+This is an incredible value and seriously worth considering.

 - Great Support – One of the main things we like about them is their excellent support – we really cannot stress this enough!.
-We host this site with Hostnine, as well as many others, and have always found them to go to great lengths to help with things, even if technically it is not their responsibility to do so (i.e. help with .htaccess redirects), third party SSL installation etc. Truly, this is where Hostnine really shine.
+We host this site with Hostnine, as well as many others, and have always found them to go to great lengths to help with things, even if technically it is not their responsibility to do so (i.e. help with .htaccess redirects), third party SSL installation, etc. Truly, this is where Hostnine shines.

 - Telephone Support – If you live in the US, you can get support during office hours during the week by telephone.

-- Great Price – Hostnines entry price level on their shared hosting for the features, support and reliablity is hard to beat.
-Of course there are some other good companies around, and whilst they can be relatively competitive on price for the initial sign-up period when using our coupons, their renewal price cannot really compete with Hostnine.
+- Great Price – Hostnine’s entry price level on their shared hosting for the features, support, and reliability is hard to beat.
+Of course, there are some other good companies around, and while they can be relatively competitive on price for the initial sign-up period when using our coupons, their renewal price cannot compete with Hostnine.

 - Extremely Reliable – We have found Hostnine to be extremely reliable, with ourselves experiencing a 100% uptime over the last 5/6 months.

-- CPanel – Hostnine use the standard cPanel.
-We always recommend going with a host that uses cPanel, as it is extremely easy to move hosts should you ever need to.
+- CPanel – Hostnine uses the standard cPanel.
+We always recommend going to a host that uses cPanel, as it is extremely easy to move hosts should you ever need to.
 In fact, many hosts will move your site for you if you use cPanel.

-- 45 day money back guarantee – Whilst not the longest money back period, 45 days should be more than enough to decide whether Hostnine is for you.
+- 45-day money back guarantee – While not the longest money back period, 45 days should be more than enough to decide whether Hostnine is for you.

-- 99.9% uptime guarantee – Whilst we have never needed to claim on this guarantee, they will give you one day of credit for each hour of downtime should you qualify.
+- 99.9% uptime guarantee – While we have never needed to claim on this guarantee, they will give you one day of credit for each hour of downtime should you qualify.

-- No choice of server location for Basic plan – This is not really a negative, but you should be aware that their basic shared hosting plan does not give a choice of server location.
-Whilst this is not a problem if you live in the US, if you live in the UK, or Europe you will need their “Business Plan”, which costs a couple of dollars a month more.
+- No choice of server location for the Basic plan – This is not a negative, but you should be aware that their basic shared hosting plan does not give a choice of server location.
+While this is not a problem if you live in the US if you live in the UK, or Europe you will need their “Business Plan”, which costs a couple of dollars a month more.

-The bad things we had to say are very minor issues, and in most cases not even relevant.
-Certainly, we would highly recommend them for your hosting needs particularly due to the excellent support, and the pricing levels of the different plans.
-Not only that, but there is an excellent upgrade path to their VPS or dedicated servers (we host this site, along with several others, on their VPS).
+The bad things we had to say are minor issues, and in most cases not even relevant.
+Indeed, we would highly recommend them for your hosting needs particularly due to the excellent support, and the pricing levels of the different plans.
+Not only that, but there is a good upgrade path to their VPS or dedicated servers (we host this site, along with several others, on their VPS).

-Reliability is extremely good, and we have experienced no downtime on the shared hosting accounts we run over the last 6 months or so, and indeed this has been confirmed by several of our readers in the Hostnine Reviews they have left.
+Reliability is excellent, and we have experienced no downtime on the shared hosting accounts we run over the last six months or so, and indeed this has been confirmed by several of our readers in the Hostnine Reviews they have left.

-As we indicated earlier on though, if you can afford a little more you can get everything we mentioned here (apart from multi-location), but on PURE SSD drives with A Small Orange, so that might be worth a look.
-Because we prefer A Small Orange over Hostnine this host doesn’t quite make it on our Recommended list, but only for that reason.
-Certainly, we wouldn’t hesitate to recommend that consider them as your host otherwise.
+As we indicated earlier on, though, if you can afford a little more you can get everything we mentioned here (apart from multi-location), but on PURE SSD drives with A Small Orange, so that might be worth a look.
+Because we prefer A Small Orange over Hostnine, this host doesn’t quite make it on our Recommended list, but only for that reason.
+Indeed, we wouldn’t hesitate to recommend that consider them as your host otherwise.